learnery-archives/learnery-theme-coderdojo/app/views/pages/about.html.md

 is it the official demo site of Learnery with theme-coderdojo.

-Do you see a differnt URL?
-Then this is some installation of learnery, with the theme-coderdojo installed, shoing the default static pages that come with it.
+Do you see a diffrent URL?
+Then this is some installation of learnery, with the theme-coderdojo installed, showing the default static pages that come with it.

 ### This Theme

-this theme was design with an events for kids.
+This theme was designed with an events for kids in mind.
-(Please replace the images if you use it!)
+(If you use it, please replace the images in ./vendor/assets/images/ first!)

 The rsvp-page does not display infos (neither names nor numbers).
 See file app/views/events/_rsvp.html.erb  and the readme of